Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement: Acknowledgments

 \section{Acknowledgments}

-The work of K. Wan and P. Piantanida is supported by Labex DigiCosme and D. Tuninetti is supported by in part by NSF~1527059.
-We also would like to thank Zhizhang Chen from Mathematical Department of University Paris-sud and Tang Liu from ECE Department of University of Illinois at Chicago (UIC) for their help in Appendix~\ref{sec:discussion of full rank} and Appendix~\ref{sec:proof of theorem rank}.
+We would like to thank Dr. Zhangchi Chen from Mathematical Department of University Paris-sud who proved Theorem~\ref{thm:circulant matrix rank} and Dr. Tang Liu (who was with the ECE Department of University of Illinois at Chicago when this work was done and is now with the ECE Department of Princeton University) who inspired the derivation in Appendix~\ref{sec:discussion of full rank}.

 \appendices